stormlightlabs/volt/docs/api/dom.md

 ## walkDOM

-Walk the DOM tree and collect all elements with data-x-* attributes.
+Walk the DOM tree and collect all elements with data-volt-* attributes in document order (parent before children).

-Returns elements in document order (parent before children).
+Skips children of elements with data-volt-for or data-volt-if since those will be processed when the parent element is cloned and mounted.

 ```typescript
 export function walkDOM(root: Element): Element[]